A complete guide to curating video content

 There’s not only an increased intent to purchase when a consumer has enjoyed a video, but more importantly an actual increase in purchase rate.
 There are also a few different ways in which you can support your video content to ensure that it’s maximizing viewers, engagement and ROI.

 - Increase visibility by sharing your video content across platforms to expand reach

 - Optimize your video content based on the platform you’re using – many users are loyal to the platform they spend the most time on

-- Repurpose evergreen content so more people see it
+- Repurpose, or upcycle, evergreen content so more people see it

 - Follow the best strategy for number of posts according to the platform – and test and learn

 - Reach new audiences by promoting social sharing

 It’s tempting to spend lots of time and energy (and budget) on creating video content, but the reality is that even if you have a great video, you need to get it in front of your target audience.

 How do you do that?

 By making sure you maximize all your distribution channels.
 It’s no longer enough to put a video on YouTube and hope it goes viral.
 It’s important to use multiple channels to not only gain maximum exposure, but also to increase your video’s longevity.

 As the world’s second largest search engine, YouTube is the obvious place to start.
 A good objective for YouTube is to drive awareness and push traffic to your website where they can really focus on your offering – and where you can track them.
 This article shares 29 YouTube facts, figures & statistics for 2019 that should inform your video strategy.